 Sina laid down clearly all the dimensions and steps we need to do the hack, so hubby and I attempted making this on our own but we just failed miserably, as first time woodworker we didn’t manage to hand saw the wood in perfect 90° and hence assemble the perfect rectangular frame, I was so desperate and started searching for “woodworking” in Carousell and Jackie’s workshop popped up, I contacted him, made an appointment and headed down to his Triple Eyelid Workshop at Katong Point on a Sunday.

-Step 1, Cut down the wood to the size that we want using table saws, as I told Jackie I really want to get my hands dirty on this so he demo once on every machine and let me try on the rest (with his guidance of coz….)
+Step 1, Cut down the wood to the size that we want using table saws, as I told Jackie I really want to get my hands dirty on this so he demos once on every machine and let me tried on the rest (with his guidance of coz….)

-Step 2, Assemble the front side of the frame and attach that to the base board (the wood colour stool is out of stock so I got a black one instead, will spray the whole thing to black later).
-Mark the drill holes, drill through, apply wood glue, screw in, repeat the process for 14 times (8 for the front bars, 6 to attach to base board)
+Step 2, Assembled the front side of the frame and attach that to the baseboard (the wood colour stool is out of stock so I got a black one instead, will spray the whole thing to black later).
+Mark the drill holes, drill through, apply wood glue, screw in, repeat the process for 14 times (8 for the front bars, 6 to attach to baseboard)

-Step 3, Attached the other 2 corner boards (by repeating that mark-drill-glue-screw process many more times lol) with the side bars in place to make sure that are aligned.
-The side bars are actually glued (no screws) to the corner boards so clamps were used to hold the bars in proper place while we were waiting for the glue to dry, and it’s looking like what I thought already!!
+Step 3, Attached the other 2 corner boards (by repeating that mark-drill-glue-screw process many more times lol) with the sidebars in place to make sure that are aligned.
+The sidebars are actually glued (no screws) to the corner boards so clamps were used to hold the bars in proper place while we were waiting for the glue to dry, and it’s already looking like what I thought!!

-Here’s all the tools I learnt to use in 2 hours, I really love the feeling of getting my head down (and yes that’s why there wasn’t loads of picture of every step Jackie and I did together) on something that I longed for and learn something new.
+Here are all the tools I learnt to use in 2 hours, I really love the feeling of getting my head down (and yes that’s why there weren’t loads of pictures of every step Jackie and I did together) on something that I longed for and learn something new.
 What a great way to spend a weekend and absolutely a big achievement to me, Thanks Jackie for making it happen!